mattwojo/windows-ai-docs/docs/get-started-uwp.md

 Now, let's take a look at the newly generated code in the `mnist.cs` file.
 We have three classes:

-- **mnistModel** creates the machine learning model representation, creates a sessions on the system default device, binds the specific inputs and outputs to the model, and evaluates the model asynchronously.
+- **mnistModel** creates the machine learning model representation, creates a session on the system default device, binds the specific inputs and outputs to the model, and evaluates the model asynchronously.
 - **mnistInput** initializes the input types that the model expects.
 In this case, the input expects an [ImageFeatureValue](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.imagefeaturevalue).
 - **mnistOutput** initializes the types that the model will output.
 In this case, the output will be a list called `Plus214_Output_0` of type [TensorFloat](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.tensorfloat).